-where $c_i = \mathcal{C}(x_i)$ is the class to which $x_i$ belongs.
-The function $\mathcal{F}$ measures the separation between the feature of $x_i$, \ie $f_\theta(x_i)$, and the cluster centers of its class.
+where $c_i = \mathcal{C}(x_i)$ is the class of $x_i$ and $\mu_{i,j}$ denotes the $j^{\text{th}}$ cluster of class $i$.
+The function $\mathcal{F}$ measures the separation between the feature representation of $x_i$, \ie $f_\theta(x_i)$, and the cluster centers of its class.
 Similarly, $\mathcal{G}$ measures the separation between $f_\theta(x_i)$ and the cluster centers of all other classes.
-The function $\mathcal H$ combines the two measurements in an overall stable loss, so that minimization of the loss incites larger values for the numerator in Theorem \ref{theo:delta_bound}.
+The function $\mathcal H$ combines the two measurements in an overall stable loss, so that minimization of the loss incites larger values for the numerator in Proposition \ref{theo:delta_bound}.
 Note that iterative optimization of this loss requires updating $\theta$.
 Hence, after every update, cluster centers $\mu_{i,j}$ can be recomputed by any clustering algorithm, \eg \emph{K-means}.
-Moreover, many losses commonly used in the deep metric learning literature \cite{NCM} conform with Equation \eqref{eq:second_loss} as special cases, one of which is the popular \textit{Magnet Loss} defined as: where $\{x\}_+ = \max(0,x)$, $\sigma^2= \frac{1}{N-1} \sum_{i=1}^N \|f(x_i) - \mu(x_i)\|^2$, and $\alpha \geq 0$.
-While the \emph{Magnet Loss} was introduced to address performance issues in metric learning algorithms, our objective of learning more semantically-aligned features and our subsequent analysis of Theorem \ref{theo:delta_bound} suggest that this loss \textit{inherently} encourages robustness.
-Regarding inference, DNNs trained with \emph{Magnet Loss} predict the class of a test input by computing a soft probability over the features $f_\theta$ as follows:
+Moreover, many losses commonly used in the deep metric learning literature \cite{NCM} conform with Equation \eqref{eq:second_loss} as special cases, one of which is the popular \textit{Magnet Loss}~\cite{magnet}, defined as:

+where $\{x\}_+ = \max(x,0)$, $\sigma^2= \frac{1}{N-1} \sum_{i=1}^N \|f(x_i) - \mu_{c_i,v^*}\|^2$, $\alpha \geq 0$, and $v^* = \text{argmin}_v \|f_\theta(x_i) - \mu_{c_i,v}\|$.
+Note that the \emph{Magnet Loss} is a special case of the previously formulated general Robust Clustering loss that incentivizes the increase in the numerator of Proposition \ref{thm1}.
+That is to say, the feature representations $f_\theta(x_i)~\forall i$ are pulled closer to clusters representing the correct class and pushed away from clusters of other classes.
+While the \emph{Magnet Loss} was introduced to address performance issues in metric learning algorithms, our objective of learning more semantically-aligned features and our subsequent analysis of Proposition \ref{theo:delta_bound} suggest that this loss \textit{inherently} encourages robustness.

+Regarding inference, DNNs trained with \emph{Magnet Loss} predict the class of a test input by computing a soft probability over the features produced by $f_\theta$, as follows: